hypn0tick/nms-lua-mods/01 - Hypn0tick Mods/Modular Flight Framework/README.md

 You are now ready to build LUA script-based mods for No Man's Sky!

-**NOTE:** The URL above links to the script with my personal configurations that I have released.
+<ins>**NOTE:**< The URL above links to the script with my personal configurations that I have released.
 If you are looking to build a mod from scratch, please reference the [variant with base-game values](https://github.com/hypn0tick/nms-lua-mods/blob/master/01%20-%20Hypn0tick%20Mods/Modular%20Flight%20Framework/Variants/Vanilla.lua) included in the repository.

 ### Build the Mod(s)

-Now that you have downloaded AMUMSS and the Modular Flight Framework script, turning the script into a useable mod is a very simply process.
-With its script's .lua file in your AMUMSS "ModScript" folder, simply run "BUILDMOD.bat" to create the mod's .pak file.
+Now that you have downloaded AMUMSS and the Modular Flight Framework script, turning the script into a useable mod is a very simple process.
+With the .lua file in your AMUMSS "ModScript" folder, simply run "BUILDMOD.bat" to create the mod's .pak file.

 When you run AMUMSS, it will ask whether to automatically copy the created .pak file to your NMS "MODS" folder and delete the "DISABLEMODS.txt" file from the game's "PCBANKS" folder.
 If you choose not to, simply move the newly-created file from the AMUMSS "CreatedModPAKs" folder to the game's "GAMEDATA\PCBANKS\MODS" folder and delete the "GAMEDATA\PCBANKS\DISABLEMODS.txt" file.
 Your game will now start with the mod enabled.